hugoalh/scan-virus-ghaction/README.md

 `<UInt64 = 0>` Limit on how many Git commits will scan, counting is affected by inputs [`git_ignores`](#git_ignores) and [`git_reverse`](#git_reverse); When this value is `0`, means no limit.

+> [!IMPORTANT]
-> **⚠️ Important:** For actions which run on the GitHub host, it is highly recommended to define this due to the limit of the job execution time (currently is `6 hours`).
+> For actions which run on the GitHub host, it is highly recommended to define this due to the limit of the job execution time (currently is `6 hours`).

 ### `git_reverse`